Austin Ndala Explains Items from David Livingstone Birthplace Collection

-Austin Ndala is a Next Step Initiative trainee with the David Livingstone Birthplace.
+Austin Ndala is a Next Step Initiative trainee with David Livingstone Birthplace.
 As a trainee, he gets to work in all aspects of museum and heritage practice, from community engagement to conservation.

 In our latest YouTube video he explains the use and meaning of African objects from the museum collection, which is currently held in a temporary storage facility.
-The David Livingstone Birthplace is currently undergoing restoration as part of a £6.1million project, funded by the Heritage Lottery Fund, Scottish Government and Historic Environment Scotland, to transform the Scottish explorer’s birthplace, due to re-open to the public in 2020.
+David Livingstone Birthplace is currently undergoing restoration as part of a £6.1million project, funded by the Heritage Lottery Fund, Scottish Government and Historic Environment Scotland, to transform the Scottish explorer’s birthplace, due to re-open to the public in 2020.

 ‘I want to take you through some of the African objects in our collection.
 We have a wide collection of objects that relate to African culture and David Livingstone’s life in Africa.
 These objects have a very interesting background and through them we are able to understand what David Livingstone would have experienced while in Africa.’